Visiting & Appointments

 COVID-19 Resource Center

-To provide the safest environment possible, we implement all guidance from the CDC and adhere to additional precautions for our patient families.
+We’re dedicated to keeping your family safe.
+We follow all guidance from the Centers for Disease Control and Prevention (CDC) to provide the safest environment possible.
 These efforts safeguard children who require in-person care – like surgical procedures and vaccines – while also protecting the providers who treat them.

-- Rigorous screening: We screen every patient and caregiver who comes to our hospital or clinics for fever and cold or flu-like symptoms.
-We also screen all staff members – every time they enter our hospital or other sites of service.
+Patient, visitor and staff screening: We screen every patient and caregiver who comes to our hospital and clinics for fever and cold or flu-like symptoms.
+Every Phoenix Children’s staff member also completes a self-screen before coming onto any of our campuses.

-- Social distancing: We have reconfigured common areas across our hospital and clinics to make it easy to maintain six feet of distance from others.
+Social distancing: We have rearranged high-traffic areas and placed clear physical barriers in common areas throughout our hospital and clinics to make it easy to maintain a 6 foot distance from others.

 Schedule an Appointment

-- Primary care: If your child missed an annual check-up, vaccinations, or needs a sick visit, please schedule with a Phoenix Children’s Pediatrics provider near you.
-If your child is cared for by a Phoenix Children’s Care Network community provider, click here for their phone number and address.
+Primary care: If your child missed an annual check-up or vaccination, needs a sick visit, please schedule an appointment with a Phoenix Children’s Pediatrics provider near you.
+If your child is cared for by a Phoenix Children’s Care Network community provider, you can find their phone number and address here.

-- Telehealth: When appropriate, our clinicians are treating patients via telehealth.
-Your child’s care team will determine if a virtual or in-person visit is best.
+Telehealth: When appropriate, our caregivers are treating patients via telehealth.
+Your child’s health care team will determine if a virtual or in-person visit is best.

 Why are we taking such precautions?

-- It’s more than a cough or flu.
-For some, COVID-19 is very curable.
-For others, including the medically complex patients we treat at the hospital, the virus is much more serious.
+It’s more than a cough or flu.
+For some children, COVID-19 is a mild illness.
+However, the virus can be much more serious for others, including the medically complex patients we treat at the hospital.